jonmajorc/jonmajorc.me/src/content/conference-tips-react-rally-2018/index.md

 <hr/>

 Last week was React Rally, and I am so thankful that I attended.
 React Rally is a single track two day conference held annually in Salt Lake City.
-I want share some tips that could help you at either your first or next conference you attend. (tips are not in any order.)
+Here are some tips that could help you at either your first or next conference you attend. (tips are not in any order.)

 ## 1. Find conference buddies (ahead of time)